primitivefinance/rmm-examples/README.md

 - A local context deploying a complete version of the protocol (PrimitiveFactory, PrimitiveEngine, PrimitiveManager and test ERC20 tokens)
 - Custom Mocha hooks specific to the RMM protocol

-Feel free to remove the examples or any files you don't want to keep and make yourself at home!
+Feel free to remove the examples or any files you don't want to keep to make yourself at home!